Yahooboy-Glenn/Glenn/README.md

 ## Projects
 🔹 Building a SOC Lab
 A hands-on SOC lab designed to simulate real-world threat detection scenarios.
 This project focuses on SIEM implementation, network log analysis, and attack detection using tools like Splunk, Suricata, and Zeek.
+### 1. **SOC Lab Project**
+A hands-on Security Operations Center (SOC) lab designed to simulate enterprise-level cybersecurity operations.
+- **Key Features:**
+  - SIEM setup with Elastic Stack (Elasticsearch, Logstash, Kibana)
+  - Active Directory integration for user management and access control
+  - Threat detection, incident response, and custom automation using Python and PowerShell
+  - Interactive dashboards and alerts for monitoring and analysis

 🔹 Detection Lab